-Move over, Dolly: Monkeys cloned; a step closer to people?
+Scientists successfully clone monkeys; are humans up next?

 “It’s been a long road,” said one scientist who tried and failed to make monkeys and was not involved in the new research, Shoukhrat Mitalipov of Oregon Health & Science University.
 “Finally, they did it.”

-In principle, Poo said, the feat means humans can be cloned.
+Poo said the feat shows that the cloning of humans is theoretically possible.
 But he said his team has no intention of doing that.
 Mainstream scientists generally oppose making human babies by cloning, and Poo said society would ban it for ethical reasons.

 Instead, he said, the goal is to create lots of genetically identical monkeys for use in medical research, where they would be particularly valuable because they are more like humans than other lab animals such as mice or rats.

 The process is still very inefficient — it took 127 eggs to get the two babies — and so far it has succeeded only by starting with a monkey fetus.
-The scientists failed to produce healthy babies from an adult monkey, though they are still trying.
+The scientists failed to produce healthy babies from an adult monkey, though they are still trying and are awaiting the outcome of some pregnancies.
 Dolly caused a sensation because she was the first mammal cloned from an adult.

 The procedure was technically challenging.
 Essentially, the Chinese scientists removed the DNA-containing nucleus from monkey eggs and replaced it with DNA from the monkey fetus.
 These reconstituted eggs grew and divided, finally becoming an early embryo, which was then placed into female monkeys to grow to birth.